Paweł Rowiński: Major scientific achievements

-Science communication efforts
+Science communication and outreach

-He is involved in various activities popularising science, gives lectures and maintains a media presence, speaking out on issues concerning the organization of science, the climate crisis and water problems.
-Appointed as Honorary Chairman of the Committee Science Picnic of the Copernicus Science Centre and Polish Radio, 2022.
-Jury member for the mBank Foundation's "Step into the Future" Competition for the best master's thesis in mathematics.
-He has lectured in two degree programs: MBA Energy and Climate Policy Management and Climate and Environment Competency Studies at the Paweł Adamowicz Civic Studies.
-Commentator for Poland's Center for Eastern Studies (OSW) for a report on "Drought in the Czech Republic: Political, economic and social consequences" and a lecture on drought in Europe.
-He is a member of the Council for the Promotion of Science, Polish Academy of Sciences (since 2011).
-He has given a number of plenary and invited lectures at various scientific institutions (e.g. lectures during the inauguration of the academic year at SGGW (2020), at the Faculty of Oceanography and Geography of the University of Gdansk (2018), at Climate Change, Health of the Planet and Future of Humanity (2018) - Casina Pio IV, Pontifical Academy of Sciences Vatican City, 5th Workshop on River and Sedimentation Hydrodynamics and Morphodynamics in Porto, at the International Symposium on Ecohydrology for the Circular Economy and Nature-Based Solutions towards mitigation/adaptation to Climate Change, at University College London, University of Padua, University of Versailles Saint-Quentin-en-Yvelines and others.
-He frequently speaks out on the future of education.
+He is actively involved in activities aimed at promoting science, gives lectures, and is frequently present in the media, commenting on issues related to the organisation of science, the climate crisis, and water-related challenges.
+He was appointed Honorary Chair of the Scientific Committee of the 2022 Science Picnic organised by the Copernicus Science Centre and Polish Radio.
+He participates in the jury of the "Krok w przyszłość" competition for the best student thesis in mathematics organised by the mBank Foundation.

+He has delivered lectures in two educational programmes: the MBA programme in Energy and Climate Policy Management and the Competency Studies programme in Climate and Environment at the Paweł Adamowicz Civic Studies Centre.
+At the Centre for Eastern Studies, he contributed as a commentator to the report Drought in the Czech Republic.
+Political, Economic and Social Consequences and delivered a lecture on drought in Europe.
+He has been a member of the Science Dissemination Council of the Polish Academy of Sciences since 2011.

+He has delivered numerous plenary lectures and invited talks at various scientific institutions, including lectures during the inauguration of the academic year at the Warsaw University of Life Sciences (SGGW) (2020), at the Faculty of Oceanography and Geography of the University of Gdańsk (2018), during the conference Climate Change, Health of the Planet and Future of Humanity (2018) at Casina Pio IV, Pontifical Academy of Sciences, Vatican City, the 5th Workshop on River and Sedimentation Hydrodynamics and Morphodynamics in Porto, the International Symposium on Ecohydrology for the Circular Economy and Nature-Based Solutions towards mitigation/adaptation to Climate Change, as well as at University College London, the University of Padua, the University of Versailles Saint-Quentin-en-Yvelines, and other institutions.

+He frequently contributes to discussions on the future of education.

+He served as Honorary Chair of the Scientific Committee of the Science Picnic organised by Polish Radio and the 2022 Science Picnic organised by the Copernicus Science Centre and Polish Radio.
+He was also a member of the jury of the "Krok w przyszłość" competition organised by the mBank Foundation.
+He has been a member of the Science Dissemination Council of the Polish Academy of Sciences since 2011.

+He has supervised numerous diploma theses, including five doctoral dissertations.